-The Committee of Management presents its operating report on Civil Contractors Federation Australian Capital Territory Branch (CCF ACT) for the year ended 30 June 2018.
+The Committee of Management presents its operating report on Civil Contractors Federation Northern Territory (CCF NT) for the year ended 30 June 2018.

-PRINCIPAL ACTIVITIES \$254(2)(A)
+PRINCIPAL ACTIVITIES S254(2)(A)

-The principal activities of the Branch during the financial year were to promote, protect and advance the interest of its members engaged in any manner of civil contracting and/or ancillary industries.
+The principal activities of the Branch during the financial year were to represent the interests of civil contractors and the general public in the Northern Territory.
+This representation included: